With summer coming to an end in Milledgeville and Middle Georgia, now is an ideal time to get a kick start on air conditioner maintenance.

 Related: How to Keep Your Air Conditioner from Failing

-Some of the work we perform involves:
+Some of the work we perform consists of:

-• Inspecting the blower, motor, drain line and coils
+• Taking a look at the blower, motor, drain line and coils

 • Watching pressure and temperature

-• Reviewing lines, refrigerant totals and connections
+• Reviewing lines, refrigerant amounts and connections

-There’s still time to have a tune-up done this fall—and we can get your furnace ready for heating season too.
+It’s not too late to have a tune-up done this fall—and we can get your furnace prepared for heating season too.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-How to Clean Your Outside AC Unit
+How to Clean Your Outdoor AC Unit

-Pick a warm day to wash your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can run your equipment once you’ve cleaned it.
+Choose a temperate day to clean your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
+That way, you can run the unit once you’ve cleaned it.

-You’ll only need a handful of things:
+You’ll only need a few items:

 • Wet-dry vacuum and hose with a soft brush attachment